Discourage laptop and phone theft

 - Turn off the computer, or log off from your computer, when you're not working for long periods.

-- Use a VPN.
-Download VPN software at www.it.ucla.edu/bol/services/virtual-private-network-vpn-clients if connecting from off campus.
+- Use VPN.
+Download a VPN client if connecting from off campus.
 Also enable the firewall on your computer.

 These precautions make your laptop less desirable: